easytarget/PrintPy2040/HARDWARE.md

 - I cut and heat-formed a very small square of black plastic which is glued in place, this was fiddly since the LED also shines out sideways from it's package, so I had to make a 'cap' that fits over it.
 - Desoldering it would be preferable, but it is in a very fiddly location and extremem cre would be needed, plus a good magnifier.

+After wiring consult the code install and comissioning document *before* you close the case and mount the unit.
+As well as attaching a USB-C cable for programming, you will need to access the reset button on the XIAO board as part of comissioning.

 ## Wiring 5V (Duet 2)
 ![Hookup Guide](Docs/printpy_bb.svg)